 - Individuals wanting information about how to support a loved one or help them work towards recovery

 - Individuals who are hoping to receive information and guidance about the eating disorder treatment, support, and recovery process

 - People who are at least 13 years of age

 How can I find out more?

 Please note that NEDA Navigators are not treatment professionals and should not be used as a substitute for medical or psychological evaluation and treatment.
 Individuals requesting Navigator support should be willing to work towards recovery.
 If you or your loved one are currently experiencing an emergency or crisis situation, or are displaying signs of a medical emergency, we encourage you to seek help immediately by dialing 911, calling your medical provider or treatment team, or seeking emergency medical services at your local health facility.

 Interested?
-Contact NEDA's Information & Referral Helpline at 1.800.931.2237 for more information or send us your request today!
+Contact NEDA's Information & Referral Helpline at 1.800.931.2237 for more information or see if you could use a NEDA Navigator today!